adispartadev/spartan-multi-image-picker/README.md

 This plugin enable you to upload multiple files on a html form without hold `Ctrl` on your keyboard.
 You can use it for non-ajax or ajax uploading file.

-> A Jquery multi image picker with preview (and madness).

 - [Website](https://adispartadev.github.io/spartan-multi-image-picker/)